 Go whale-watching!
 This is one of my absolute favorite things to do in Newfoundland.
 Over 22 species of whales live in the ocean surrounding the island, including an abundance of humpbacks that migrate here every summer.
 It’s one of the best places to go whale-watching in the world!
 The best time to see them is during July and August when the Capelin are rolling onto shore.

 Chase icebergs.
 Every spring, hundreds of icebergs make their way from Greenland, often getting stuck in the bays around Newfoundland.
 Visit Iceberg Finder to see where they are the year you’re visiting.
-Trinity, Twillingate and St. Anthony are popular spots for iceberg-spotting.
+Trinity, Twillingate, and St. Anthony are popular spots for iceberg spotting.
 The best time to see them is in the spring from April-June (although sometimes they can last until July).
-There are boat tours that can take you up close, although they can also be enjoyed from shore.
+Boat tours can take you up close, although icebergs can also be enjoyed from shore.

 Visit the UNESCO World Heritage Sites.
 Newfoundland and Labrador is home to four UNESCO World Heritage Sites (pretty impressive, considering there are only 20 in Canada).
 These include Mistaken Point Ecological Reserve on the Irish Loop, L’anse Aux Meadows on the Northern Peninsula, Gros Morne National Park, and Red Bay in Labrador.
 They are all spectacular and deserve a spot on your Newfoundland itinerary!

-Newfoundland is an island, so the only way here is by boat or airplane.
-Most people don’t realize just how far Newfoundland is away from the mainland!
+Travel to Newfoundland isn’t as easy as the rest of Canada because it’s an island only accessible by ferry or airplane.
+Most people don’t realize just how far away it is from the mainland!

 The fact that Newfoundland is out of the way often deters people from coming here, which is a real shame.
 It’s is a unique province that is unlike anywhere else in the country.
 There’s a reason everyone who comes here falls in love!

-The best way to enjoy Newfoundland is by car, and it makes an excellent addition to an East Coast Canada road trip if you want to see some of the other maritime provinces.
-If you’re short on time – your best bet is flying into St. John’s and hiring a rental car from there.
+The best way to enjoy Newfoundland is by car.
+It makes an excellent addition to an East Coast Canada road trip if you want to see some of the other maritime provinces like Nova Scotia, Prince Edward Island, and New Brunswick.
+If you’re short on time, your best bet is flying into St. John’s (east coast) or Deer Lake (west coast) and hiring a rental car from there.

 Getting Around Newfoundland